dineshappavoo/ctgi/src/com/ctgi/google/languages/c/pointers.md

 ```

+###Multi level Pointers

-To declare the double pointers usee **.
+To declare the double pointers use **.
 Double pointers are noting but pointers to the pointers. pointers to the pointers is shown in the following code

 ```
 void showPointers()